jayllo-c/tp/docs/DeveloperGuide.md

 ### Appendix G: Effort

-This sections aims to showcase the effort put into Avengers Assemble by our team.
+This section aims to showcase the effort put into Avengers Assemble by our team.
 We will highlight the difficulty level, challenges faced, and effort required in this project.

 <br>